pimangnono/Aureate/README.md

 ## Aureate

 [Aureate](https://aureate.streamlit.app) is a Python program designed to automate the following tasks:
-1. Reading sheet music and converting it into MIDI files.
+1. Reading music score and Converting it into MIDI files.
-2. Creating piano tile MP4 videos using the generated MIDI files.
+2. Visualising the play by Creating piano tile MP4 videos using the generated MIDI files.

 ------------------